citp/privacy-policy-historical/w/wa/way/waylandgames.co.uk.md

-> *The following text is extracted and transformed from the waylandgames.co.uk privacy policy that was archived on 2009-02-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090223193003id_/http%3A//www.waylandgames.co.uk/privacy-policy/info_4.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the waylandgames.co.uk privacy policy that was archived on 2010-03-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100331143022id_/http%3A//www.waylandgames.co.uk/privacy-policy/info_4.html) for the most accurate reproduction.*

-# Privacy Policy - Wayland Games - Discount Wargames - Games Workshop - Vallejo
+# Privacy Policy - Wayland Games - Discount Wargames - Games Workshop - Privateer Press - Vallejo

 Privacy Policy